Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Conditional sections that appeared without explanation

 Simply recreating that experience in Power Apps doesn’t make it better.
 It makes it more obvious.
+Adoption drops quickly when users feel like nothing improved.

 4. The Wrong Tool Gets Blamed